What Does It Mean to Be Saved and Attain Full Salvation?

-1. What Does It Mean to?
+1. What Does It Mean to Be Saved?
 Are We Without Sin After We Have Been Saved?

 First, let’s read a passage of God’s words: “At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.”
 From God’s words, we can see that we are saved through our belief in the Lord because the Lord Jesus performed the work of redemption.
 The Lord gave Himself up as a sin offering and was nailed to the cross, and He thereby redeemed us from sin.
 Therefore, by believing in the Lord, we are no longer sinners and are no longer bound by the law.
 Now when we sin, we are able to come directly before God to pray to Him, and we can ask the Lord to forgive us.
 This is what it means to be saved.